Arjit Taneja: Breakthrough and establishment (2014–present)

 In April 2022, Taneja once more reprised his role as Farishta in Naagin 6 on Colors TV.

 In September 2022, it was made public knowledge that Arjit would join StarPlus show Banni Chow Home Delivery which starred Ulka Gupta and Pravisht Mishra.
 His character is a ‘Rockstar’ Agastya Kapoor.
 Arjit was quoted as saying, "I was looking for something that could challenge me as an actor and the Banni Chow offer came at the right time.
 I will have a grand entry as a rockstar and it will bring along a lot of mystery and suspense”.
-His first episode aired on September 14, 2022.
-After a few months on the show, Arjit decided to move on and his last shoot day was December 1st 2022.
-His final episode aired on December 11, 2022.
+His first episode aired on 14 September 2022.
+After a few months on the show, Arjit decided to move on and his last shoot day was 1 December 2022.
+His final episode aired on 1 December 2022.

 In January 2023, Arjit and Sanaya Irani teamed up for another collab.
+Butterflies Season 4 EP 5 Upgrade web series was released on February 12.

+In April 2023, Arjit then made a guest appearance on Colors TV Entertainment Ki Raat Housefull.

+Also in April 2023, he participated in Fear Factor: Khatron Ke Khiladi 13.

+In July 2023, he made a cameo appearance in Karan Johar's Rocky Aur Rani Kii Prem Kahaani.

+Arjit was also cast in Fuh Se Fantasy web series opposite Nyra Banerjee.
+Season 2 EP 1 premiered on 17 August 2023 on Jio Cinema.

+On 14 October 2023, the Grand Finale of the stunt based reality TV show Fear Factor: Khatron Ke Khiladi 13 aired on Colors TV.
+Taneja emerged as 1st runner-up.

+From November 2023 to May 2025, he is portraying Virat Singh Ahuja opposite his former Kumkum Bhagya co-actor Sriti Jha in Zee TV's Kaise Mujhe Tum Mil Gaye.
+In June 2025, he playing Rishi Chatterjee in StarPlus's Jhanak opposite Riya Sharma.
+In September 2025, he quit the show.